EmiLy-Ly-san/ThemedPomodoro/README.md

 **More Star Wars ?
 Stranger Thing?
 Or AnimalCrossing?** Personally it depends on the day and my mood.

-Having a tendency to forget to blink and straighten my neck during work sessions facing the screenm I coded this homemade pomodoro.
+Having a tendency to forget to blink and straighten my neck during work sessions facing the screen I coded this homemade pomodoro.
 There are already many available but none satisfied me, wich is why I coded a personnalized and customizable one.

 The themed pomodoro allows you to choose, depending on your mood of the moment, between a Star Wars, Stranger Thing or even Animal Crossing atmosphere !